aushakou/phoneparser-restful-service/README.md

 3. POST request `http://localhost:3000/api/phonenumbers/parse/file` with the body containing a base64 encoded text file, allows a file to be processed.

+4. POST request `http://localhost:3000/api/phonenumbers/parse/doc` with the body containing a MS Word file, allows a file to be processed.

 * Note 1: All responses from the API will be given in JSON format.
 * Note 2: Phone numbers returned from any of the endpoints above will not be duplicated.